Policy Regarding Items Required for all Practicum

 Processing of Student Information

-A comprehensive list of all courses requiring a practicum will be maintained by the Educational Field Experiences Office, and will be posted on its website.
-Students will provide proof of all the above items directly to the Educational Field Experiences Office.
+A comprehensive list of all courses requiring a practicum will be maintained by the Professional Education Services Office, and will be posted on its website.
+Students will provide proof of all the above items directly to the Professional Education Services Office.
 That office will then enter all items in Banner, including the date of expiration for each item.
-After registration for a future semester has begun, the Educational Field Experiences Office will run weekly class lists for every course requiring a practicum (as identified in the course description) and will contact all students in the class via Missouri State email address notifying them of the above requirements.
-Instructions to complete all of the above items can be found on the Educational Field Experiences website.
+After registration for a future semester has begun, the Professional Education Services Office will run weekly class lists for every course requiring a practicum (as identified in the course description) and will contact all students in the class via Missouri State email address notifying them of the above requirements.
+Instructions to complete all of the above items can be found on the Professional Education Services website.

 Once classes begin, a class list will be run each Friday and provided to each instructor of a course requiring a practicum.
 It will then be up to the instructor of that course to make sure all students have met the above requirements before entering their practicum.

 If faculty members would like their students to show proof that these items have been completed, students may be asked to print their TEST screen in Banner and provide that printout to the instructor.
-If a school district requests verification of any of the above items, the student can come to the Educational Field Experiences office and will be given a form letter stating which items have been completed and the expiration date for each item.
+If a school district requests verification of any of the above items, the student can come to the Professional Education Services Office and will be given a form letter stating which items have been completed and the expiration date for each item.
 Individual copies of each item are not kept and therefore cannot be provided to students.

 Monitoring FCSR in Banner